wgrahamb/codeBase/README.md

      - Model the moment due to drag.
      - Check alpha and beta calculations.
 - pythonFunctions
-     - rocketPropulsionFxns.py needs to be cleaned after the class is over
+     - Finish working through filters.py.
+     - I have multiple rocket propulsion functions in this folder.
+They need to be cleaned and organized at some point.
+May end up just putting the final class project here.

 Folder Structure: